 OzHarvest rescues around 250 tonnes of food each week from a network of 3,000 national food donors.
 The bulk of donated food comes from supermarkets, restaurants, and supermarket fulfillment centres.
 OzHarvest uses agile, just-in-time logistics to target end-of-the-day fresh and short life food, preventing it from landfill.
 This food is distributed on the same day, directly and free of charge to charities.
-This also saves greenhouse gas emissions caused by organic food waste.
+Every 1kg rescued saves up to 6.6kg of greenhouse gas (CO2e) emissions.13